 Skip to content

 Many organizations use the fit between a candidate and the organization’s culture, which is usually called Person-Organization (P-O) fit, as selection criteria when hiring new employees.
 P-O fit is often given even more weight than person-job fit.
-The thinking is that it is easier to teach a person how to do a job than it is to teach them to fit into the organization’s culture post-hire.
+Organizations assume they can teach job skills more easily than cultural fit after hiring.

 Top leaders can define the inclusive behaviors they desire in their organizations, and they can model and teach these behaviors to all managers.
 For example, leader actions that can enhance inclusive culture include: